Ibanez History, Family Crest & Coats of Arms

 The surname Ibanez was first found in Castile, preeminent among the Christian kingdoms of medieval Spain.

-Important Dates for the Ibanez family
+Early History of the Ibanez family

 This web page shows only a small excerpt of our Ibanez research.
 Another 116 words (8 lines of text) covering the years 1094, 1236, 1248, 1257, 1644, 1712, 1700 and 1709 are included under the topic Early Ibanez History in all our PDF Extended History products and printed products wherever possible.